 I waited for Nill to continue.

 “Well, what is it?”
 I insisted.

 “Not important now, but the images in your head of the moon plummeting and the giant tree with the girl are.”
-Nill’s white glob head was throbbing faster.
+Nill’s white head globe was throbbing faster.
 I could almost feel its frustration.